Group Network Hawkes Process: Simulation Studies

-Summary statistics based on $K=500$ simulation runs are given in Table~\ref{tab:sbm:overG}, where we can see that even when $G$ is over-specified, the consistency result still holds.
-For instance, PD$_\beta$ drops from approximately 49.7$\times 10^{-3}$ to 13.7$\times 10^{-3}$ as $(m,T)$ increases from $(100, 5 \omega)$ to $(200, 10 \omega)$ with $G = 4$, which corroborates with the result in Theorem \ref{thm1}.
+{Since the refinement step is rather time consuming, especially when $G$ is large, we only provide} summary statistics based on $K=200$ simulation runs in Table~\ref{tab:sbm:overG}, where we can see that even when $G$ is over-specified, the consistency result still holds.
+For instance, PD$_\beta$ drops from approximately 42.2$\times 10^{-3}$ to 20.5$\times 10^{-3}$ as $(m,T)$ increases from $(100, 5 \omega)$ to $(200, 10 \omega)$ with $G = 4$, which corroborates with the result in Theorem \ref{thm1}.
 When $G>3$, estimation errors are generally larger than those of the case with $G=G_0$, which is reasonable due to the additional estimation variability introduced by an overly large $G$.
-Lastly, the proposed LIC can correctly select the true number of groups with a probability tending to $1$ as $(m, T)$ increases, which supports our conclusion of Theorem~\ref{thm_LIC}.
+Furthermore, the proposed LIC can correctly select the true number of groups with a probability tending to $1$ as $(m, T)$ increases, which supports our conclusion of Theorem~\ref{thm_LIC}. {Lastly, the GAR after the refinement tends to be slightly better than the GAR without the refinement, suggesting it is beneficial to perform membership refinement.} }